vbmade2000/myschool/README.md

 ### Motivation
 During my visit to an orphanage in my hometown I found that there were children who don't get enough exposure even though they were capable of achieving a more.

-After that I visited some government schools in my hometown to know the activities performed by their students and to my surprise they were doing lot of co-curricular activities like music competition, paiting competition.
+After that I visited some government schools in my hometown to know the activities performed by their students and to my surprise they were doing lot of co-curricular activities like music competition, painting competition.
 Some of the students won state level competitions.

 To put information related to such activities, I decided to develop website for them.
 So I have started an initiative with the broad aim to help poor government schools in terms of information technology.